Mahmoud123759/gh-actions-course/README.md

-this repo contains all files of gh actions course. this has been edited
+this repo contains all files of gh actions course. this has been edited. this file has been updated